Understanding New Construction Plumbing Phases

 New construction plumbing follows a carefully orchestrated sequence that intersects with multiple other trades.
 Understanding this coordination helps prevent delays and ensures efficient project progression.

 Plumbers must coordinate closely with framers, who complete their work before rough-in can begin.
 During rough-in, plumbers work simultaneously with electricians and HVAC technicians, all installing systems before walls close.
-This "rough mechanicals" phase requires careful coordination to avoid conflicts—for example, ensuring electrical boxes don't interfere with plumbing pipes.
+This "rough mechanicals" phase requires careful coordination to avoid conflicts, such as ensuring electrical boxes don't interfere with plumbing pipes.

-After drywall installation, plasterers, and flooring contractors complete their work before plumbers can install fixtures.
+After drywall installation, painters and flooring contractors complete their work before plumbers can install fixtures.
 Any delays from preceding trades cascade through the schedule, potentially pushing back your move-in date.
-Weather conditions, inspection scheduling, and material availability can all extend timelines.
+Inspector availability, supply chain issues, and weather can all extend timelines, so build a 1-to-2 week buffer into your plumbing schedule for inspections and corrections.

-Common installation challenges include dishwasher plumbing connections and appliance hookups that require careful coordination with cabinet installation.
-Planning for proper water filtration system installation during construction is much easier than retrofitting later.
+For appliance hookups, planning a water filtration system installation during construction is much easier than retrofitting later.

 Choosing Fixtures and Planning Locations